How to Install Samba on Ubuntu

 • comment.
 Serves as a shared directory description.

 • path.
-This parameter specifies the shared directory location.
+Specifies the shared directory location.
 The example uses a directory in /home, but users can also place the shared files under /samba.

 • read only.
-This parameter allows users to modify the directory and add or change files when set to no.
+Allows users to modify the directory and add or change files when set to no.

 • writeable.
 Grants read and write access when set to yes.

 • browseable.
-This parameter allows other machines in the network to find the Samba server and Samba share when set to yes.
+Allows other machines in the network to find the Samba server and Samba share when set to yes.
 Otherwise, users must know the exact Samba server name and type in the path to access the shared directory.

 • guest ok.
 When set to no, this parameter disables guest access.
 Users need to enter a username and password to access the shared directory.

-The output confirms that the Samba is adequately configured.
-For a more verbose output, hit enter:
+The output should confirm that Samba is adequately configured.
+For a more verbose output of all settings, hit Enter:

 Step 6: Update the Firewall Rules